tkawa/devise-better_routes/README.md

                         DELETE /current_user(.:format)        current_users#destroy

 And also makes delegating URL helpers, such as `new_registration_path` -> `new_user_path`.
+Default views of Devise just work fine.

+(However, you should not use `registration` helper anymore because a registration resource does not exist.)

 Then you can create two controllers as follows: